dave3vans/DreamControl/README.md

 Another inspiration for the project was finding out that the high-end, expensive EAO brand clicky switches that I love (used for example on SSL consoles), are now also Made in China for under £1!
 ## Hardware
 The hardware consists of
- - STM32F407 Cortex-M4 microcontroller, on STM32F407G-DISC1
+ - STM32F407 Cortex-M4 microcontroller, on low cost evaluation board
+ - Midibox MBHP_CORE_STM32F4 board
+ - Midibox MF_NG motorfader board, based on PIC18F42
  -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzMTUyMzczLDExOTQ2NDE3NTksMzQ2Mj
+eyJoaXN0b3J5IjpbODc2ODg1MDI0LDExOTQ2NDE3NTksMzQ2Mj
 kxNDcsLTE3ODk4NDgwMzcsMzU3NTE3NzA2LC0xNTIwMDYzN119

 -->